metacpan/metacpan-cpan-extracted/distros/P/Pithub/README.md

 actually sending them.
 The second one is sending real requests to the Github API.
-If you want to contribute to this project, I highly recommend to run the live tests on a test account, because it will generate a lof of activity.
+If you want to contribute to this project, I highly recommend to run the live tests on a test account, because it will generate a lot of activity.

 # MODULES